 There's a curious thing you notice as you get better at your craft: great work always feels right.
-Add more to it and it feels decorated, remove something and it feels barren.
+Add more to it and it feels decorated, remove even a little and it feels barren.

 Like a piano riff with just the right notes.

 Or a paragraph with just the right words.

 And that's when you realize the underlying quality behind all great work: it's less about what you add, and more about what you intentionally leave out.